fbryo/fbryo/README.md

 ### 💡 Goals for 2020
 - Complete #100DaysOfCode challenge
-- Build 30+ projects
 - Become skilled in JavaScript
-- Complete coding bootcamp by October 2020

-### 🌴 Fun facts
-- I blog.
-About food.
-Recipes and stuff.
-- I will speak German fluently in 5 months or so.

 ### ☕ Get in touch
 - LinkedIn: <a href = "https://www.linkedin.com/in/juel-braganza/">juel-braganza</a>